PSYCH 716 : Social Psychology and Interpersonal Processes

 Please remember that the recording of any class on a personal device requires the permission of the instructor.

-A reading list with primary sources for main topics will be provided, and readings assigned each week depending on the topic.
+A textbook may be used along with a reading list of primary sources for main topics.
+Readings each week will depend on the topic.

 For assignments, you will also be expected to source your own material using the library databases to search for relevant literature.